-There’s no escaping that it’s hard out there for a small startup business and new entrepreneur to start a business path.
+There’s no escaping that it’s hard for a small startup business and new entrepreneur to start a business path.
 However, as a total girl boss, you’ve got this!
-It would be best if you hit the market fighting so that you can make a positive impact and succeed where many have failed beforehand.
+It’s best to hit the market so you can make a positive impact and succeed where many have failed.
 Whether you’re selling products or services, the first impression you leave a customer with will count the most.

 If you have a team of any size, it’s time to rope them in too.
 Everyone must be on board with what’s happening with the business and how you will progress.
-It’s tough, but so are you; keep pushing forward with careful thought and planning, and you’ll be heading toward your goals in no time.
-The following are some things to consider when starting your business, and they will help you navigate the obstacles that the market will throw your way.
+It’s tough; keep pushing forward with careful thought and planning, and you’ll be heading toward your goals in no time.
+The following are things to consider when starting your business and help you navigate the obstacles.

 1. Finding Your Space And Squeezing In, In Style

 You need to carefully consider where you’re aiming to jump into the marketplace and if your service or product has the appeal to stay afloat or be swallowed up by the heavily saturated surroundings.
 If you feel you’ve found a substantial and definite gap in the market, congratulations, you’ve found the holy grail in business and should be able to progress in leaps and bounds with the help of the upcoming steps.